bijington/orbit/games/ChooseYourOwnAdventure/ChooseYourOwnAdventure/Slides/SlideThoughts.md

 So that is enough about me, let's take a brief look at what we will be covering today and how...

-I am very passionate about gaming, exposing our creative sides and just generally having a bit of fun, because of this I could talk for hours and at one or two meetups I have.
+I have been very passionate about gaming ever since saving up to buy my first ever console back in 1992 - the NES.
+That in combination of a plentiful supply of second hand choose your own adventure books from my nan has helped get me here today.

-We only have 60 minutes today and ironically given my childhood love of 'choose your own adventure' books I am now terrible at decision making and try my best to avoid it where I can.
+There are some things that I would like to introduce you all to before we get going on the content.

-Therefore the structure of the content today will be up to you the collective audience or the real characters of this story.
+The first is that all of the content you see today is either baked into a .NET MAUI based game or code within Visual Studio, because I decided to go this route I really struggled to prevent myself from getting carried away with functionality in the hope that the system presenting the content also makes up part of the content itself.

-I have tried to devise some key decision points around certain topics and through a SignalR based voting system plus the fact that the slides are built entirely inside a .NET MAUI application/game you can and assuming no bugs raise their ugly heads, will drive the specific parts of those topics.
-In fact one decision point allows us to even look into the code that drives todays content.
+Another point, and while this have been a nice selling point on my talk submission is has proven to be somewhat of a challenge... you will be influencing the content that gets shown today.
+Through the magic of SignalR you will be able to navigate to a blazor based web page and when each decision point is reached, provide your vote.
+I should add that I owe a big thanks to a good friend Gerald for having already built some of the SignalR voting system.
+Thanks to the wonders of open-source I was able to fork it and bend it to suit my needs.
+One decision point will actually allow you to choose to understand the voting system itself.

-I mentioned before that I would be giving a copy of my book away today.
+And finally, I mentioned before that I would be giving a copy of my book away today.
 If all goes well and I will be honest this part scares me a little as I saw some inconsistencies in leading up to this part after voting on the last decision point one lucky voter will be shown a congratulations message.
 The message does say to come down and collect your prize, it might be best to take a screenshot and then come down at the end of the talk.

 # Tutorial - What is .NET MAUI?

 As with all good games this talk wouldn't be complete without first introducing you all to your environment and how it effects us.
+There are 2 key components affecting us today and the is .NET MAUI.

 - Multi-platform App UI